huntdatacenter/docs/docs/about/affiliation.md

 HUNT Cloud is affiliated to [HUNT Research Centre](https://www.ntnu.edu/hunt), [Department of Public Health and Nursing](https://www.ntnu.edu/ism), [Faculty of Medicine and Health Sciences](https://www.ntnu.edu/mh), [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.edu), Trondheim, Norway.

+See our [Accountability](/govern-science/accountability) page for information on ownership, governance and operations.